If you have suffered an injury caused by the medical negligence of an NHS professional you may be able to make a personal injury compensation claim.

-If you have been injured following treatment by an NHS professional which you believe to be medical negligence, you should immediately contact a qualified medical negligence or personal injury solicitor who will be able to assess your claim.
+If you have been injured following treatment by an NHS professional which you believe to be medical negligence, you should immediately contact us to assess your claim.

 This area of the law can be complicated, especially if you’re going through a distressful time.
 As a result, it’s vital to secure the services of a legal team with experience, success and knowledge relating to medical negligence claims against the NHS.

-Once you’ve contacted your medical negligence or personal injury solicitor, they will explain the various options available to you to pursue your claim.
+Once you’ve contacted us, we will explain the various options available to you to pursue your claim.

 For more straightforward claims of a lower value, the NHS redress scheme is a potential option.
 This covers liabilities relating to personal injury or loss arising out of a breach of duty of care, those in relation to the diagnosis of an illness, or the care or treatment of any patient and arising as a result of any act or omission by a healthcare professional.

 Possible outcomes from the NHS redress scheme include financial compensation, the giving of explanations and, in some instances, contracts for future remedial care.

 For more serious cases which attract higher levels of compensation following personal injury, your solicitor will have to acquire your medical records and obtain a medical expert’s opinion on your case.
 Once they have all the relevant information in support of your case, the details of your claim will be sent to the relevant NHS body.
 If the claim cannot be settled, Court action may have to be commenced.

 In order for the courts to assess the validity of the claim, they will investigate the standard of care provided to you.